Museum of the History of Science

-Oxford’s Bodleian Library is one of the oldest public libraries in the world, the first of England’s three copyright libraries (the...
+Oxford's Bodleian Library is one of the oldest public libraries in the world and quite possibly the most impressive one you'll ever see....

 New Bodleian Library